reinacchi/kensoku/README.md

-# quick_mouse
+# Kensoku (鍵速)

 Easily control your mouse using keyboard.
 Written in AutoHotKey.

 ## Installation

-Click [Here](https://github.com/reinacchi/quick_mouse/releases/latest/download/quick_mouse.exe) to install the latest version or [explore](https://github.com/reinacchi/quick_mouse/releases/latest) any versions.
+Click [Here](https://github.com/reinacchi/kensoku/releases/latest/download/kensoku.exe) to install the latest version or [explore](https://github.com/reinacchi/kensoku/releases/latest) any versions.

 # How to Use